notsointeresting/HalllDay/PLANNING.md

 ## Curent Issues
 - Timer doesn't count every second. skips a few seconds.
 - Needs to be green when a pass is available.
 Yellow is a signal for overdue and it is weird when it is also used for available when 1/x passes are still available even with one in use.
+- Kiosk and display sizing is not the same for elements Single element is slightly off center in both views, but more so in display.

 ## 🚀 Phase 5: The Flutter Transition (Current Focus)
 - Always maintain design consistency with material design materialdesign.md